-If you become disabled in your late 50s or early 60s, you may be wondering: Should I collect early retirement benefits, or should I apply for Social Security disability benefits?
+If you become disabled in your late 50s or early 60s, should you collect early retirement benefits?
+Should you apply for Social Security disability benefits instead?
 What’s the difference between the two?

 What Is Early Retirement?

-If you do elect to receive early retirement benefits, you will only receive about 75 percent of what you would have received had you waited until your “normal retirement age.”
+If you do elect to receive early retirement benefits, then be prepared for a hefty pay cut.
+You will only receive about 75 percent of what you would have gotten if you waited until your “normal retirement age.”

 Work Credits: The Measure for Retirement and Social Security Disability

-In this way, Social Security disability acts sort of like retirement benefits for people too young to receive retirement benefits but who have been, in a sense, forced to “retire” due to their disability.
+In this way, Social Security disability acts sort of like retirement benefits for people too young to receive retirement.
+It’s a benefit for people who have been forced to “retire” due to their disability.

 Can I Receive Early Retirement and Disability Benefits at the Same Time?